-Loose-leaf Lettuce Production: Sample Costs and Profitability Analysis
+Spinach Production: Sample Costs and Profitability Analysis

-Based on 1999 Data Collected from Ventura County, California
+Based on 1999 Data Collected in Ventura County, California

-Etaferahu Takele is Area Farm Advisor, Agricultural Economics and Farm Management, UC Cooperative Extension in Southern California.
+Etaferahu Takele, Area Farm Advisor, Agricultural Economics and Farm Management, UC Cooperative Extension in Southern California.

 The author wishes to express her appreciation to the University of California, Division of Agriculture and Natural Resources, Thelma Hansen Trust for funding this project.
 She also expresses her appreciation to those growers and other cooperators who provided data and review in the development of this study.